aws-samples/aws-kms-pq-tls-example/README.md

 $ git clone https://github.com/aws/aws-sdk-java-v2.git --branch aws-crt-dev-preview
 $ cd aws-sdk-java-v2

-# This builds and installs the a snapshot of the SDK (which includes the aws-crt-http-client) into your local Maven
+# This builds and installs a snapshot (2.7.23-SNAPSHOT) of the SDK (which includes the aws-crt-http-client) into your
-# repository.
-This demo uses the published Maven artifact for the rest of the SDK.
+# local Maven repository.
+This demo uses the published Maven artifact (2.7.36) for the rest of the SDK.
 $ mvn install -Pquick

 $ cd ../aws-kms-pq-tls-example